Button clicks that feel satisfying

 Progress bars and motivation

-And in issue #12490, someone raised that completed tasks look “dull” - lacking the celebration and achievement feeling they deserved.
+In another discussion about redesigning the completed task view for better achievement feedback, someone raised that completed tasks look “dull” - lacking the celebration and achievement feeling they deserved.
 This connected directly to our button work.
 Every completed action deserved acknowledgment.

 The connection to workflow design